Does Cannabis Have Negative Interactions with Your Pharmaceuticals?

 So, it’s worth considering if and how cannabis produces negative interactions with your pharmaceuticals.

-5 first thoughts
+Five first thoughts

-There are simply too many combinations of medications and permutations of chemicals involved to cover here.
+There are too many combinations of medications and permutations of chemicals involved to cover here.
 But, we do want to cover some well-known issues.

 1. Alcohol: Combined with alcohol, cannabis will increase dizziness, drowsiness, and poor motor control.

-3. Antidepressants: Cannabis may enhance the sedative effects of popular anti-depressants, including Zoloft, Prozac, Celexa, Lexapro, and more.
+3. Antidepressants: Cannabis may enhance the sedative effects of popular antidepressants, including Zoloft, Prozac, Celexa, Lexapro, and more.

 4. Protease inhibitors: Cannabis can reduce the effectiveness of antiviral pharmaceuticals like Agenerase, Reyataz, Prezista, and still more.